Protect your legacy: Family trusts under the spotlight

 Trustees to represent the next generation, who can be one or more of the founder’s children, can be named in the founder’s will, or in the trust deed.
 The family advisers should ensure the children receive trustee training and understand the nature and workings of a discretionary trust.

-To ensure the trust will continue into perpetuity and won’t be terminated by the second generation due to family dynamics, the following aspects need to be taken into account:
+For the trust to continue into perpetuity and not terminated by the second generation due to family dynamics, these aspects need to be taken into account:

-- Do the children understand their role in the family?
+- Do each of the children understand their role in the family?

 - Are there family members with special needs?